Mike Turner: Tenure

+In 2018, Turner was named to the United States House Permanent Select Committee on Intelligence.
+That year, Turner pushed for the establishment of the National Advanced Air Mobility Center of Excellence in Ohio, catalyzing the facility's eventual construction at the Springfield–Beckley Municipal Airport.

 After the Dayton shooting in August 2019, Turner announced he would back legislation barring the "sale of military-style weapons to civilians" and also said he would support a limit on magazines and the creation of legislation that would keep guns from people deemed dangerous by the police.
-He had previously "generally backed gun-rights measures during his nine terms in the House", earning a 93% approval rating from the National Rifle Association in prior years.
+He had previously "generally backed gun-rights measures during his nine terms in the House", earning a 93% approval and "A" rating from the NRA Political Victory Fund (NRA-PVF) in prior years.
 Turner's daughter had been across the street from the attack.
+For the 2020 election the NRA-PVF gave Turner a "D" rating.
 In 2018 and 2019 he "led the Ohio congressional delegation... in advocating to bring the F-35 program" to Wright-Patterson Air Force Base, which happened in May 2019.
 As of May 2019, he was the top Republican on the House Armed Service's Strategic Forces Subcommittee.
 In April 2019, he created a panel to "independently review" the water quality in the Dayton area.

 Turner was one of three Ohio Republicans appointed to an Intelligence Committee that examined whether Trump had improperly withheld aid to Ukraine.
 He stated the conversation between Trump and the Ukrainian president was "not ok", but that impeachment was an "assault" on the electorate.
 On November 19, 2019, Trump praised his questioning of witnesses in the impeachment inquiry in a tweet.

 In February 2022, Turner promoted debunked lies about the pleadings John Durham filed as special prosecutor, claiming that they proved that Hillary Clinton "spied" on Trump's presidential campaign and on Trump's White House.
 Durham denied in open court that these allegations are a truthful interpretation of his pleadings, but Turner continued to publicly disseminate the allegations.

 Following accusations that Donald Trump had kept classified documents at Mar-a-Lago after his presidency ended, Turner said on Fox News that he thought the matter was "more like a bookkeeping issue than it is a national security threat".

+On March 18, 2024, Turner indicated that he did not believe Donald Trump had been calling for violence when he used the word "blood bath" in a speech.
+"The president's statements concerning 'blood bath' were about what would happen in the auto industry if actually the Chinese manufacturers who are coming into Mexico were permitted to import into the United States," Turner said.

+On January 15, 2025, Turner was removed as chair of the House Intelligence Committee by Speaker of the House Mike Johnson ahead of Donald Trump's second presidential term.
+Turner said that Johnson cited "concerns from Mar-a-Lago" when removing him, while Johnson denied to reporters that the removal was a "President Trump decision".

 Political positions

-Immigration

-Turner voted for the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

-Turner voted for the Consolidated Appropriations Act (H.R.
-1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).